 This is one of a number of posts on artchester.net about the pleasure and the science of champagne and other sparkling wine.
 (See the Topic Index, Beverages section.)

-Today I received a very nice article for your enjoyment: Champagne Vs Prosecco Vs Cava: Which Is The Best?
-The article is written by Ann, a purchasing manager and wine aficionado.
-She’s also one-half of the Ann-and-Gary team behind the excellent website DontTellTheJonses.
+In March 2017 I received a very nice article: Champagne Vs Prosecco Vs Cava: Which Is The Best?
+The article was written by Ann, a purchasing manager and wine aficionado.
+She’s one-half of the Ann-and-Gary team behind the website DontTellTheJonses.com.
+Unfortunately, as of October 2018 their website had disappeared.

-The article explains the similarities and differences among and between the three most famous European bubblies.
+Ann’s article explained the similarities and differences among and between the three most famous European bubblies.
 If you’re not going to pop the big(ger) bucks for Champagne, Ann prefers Cava to Prosecco, and personally I agree with her.
 I find most Prosecco too sweet for sipping, even when its label describes it as brut (“unsweetened“).

 When you mix a sparkling wine to make a cocktail, the ingredients are important but so is their balance of flavors.
 The recipe given later in this blog would work well with Cava or Champagne instead of Prosecco.
 It would produce a dryer cocktail, and if that were not to your taste, a bit more cherry juice would correct it.